This site uses cookies. By continuing to browse the site you are agreeing to our use of cookies. Find out more here.

 However, TdP is not always associated with QT interval prolongation and not all Ikr blockers cause QT prolongation or TdP.
 It is thus critical to design assays that can examine the effects of drug candidates on the entire action potential and thereby uncover all potential mechanisms behind drug-induced cardiotoxicity.

-Utilizing cell-based assays, Cyprotex are able to assess single ion channel effects by measuring hERG inhibition in an automated patch clamp system (QPatch HTX System or the SyncroPatch 384PE), as well as whole cell electrophysiology using microelectrode array (eCiphr®Cardio).
+Utilizing cell-based assays, Evotec and wholly owned subsidiary Cyprotex are able to assess single ion channel effects by measuring hERG inhibition in an automated patch clamp system (QPatch HTX System or the SyncroPatch 384PE), as well as whole cell electrophysiology using microelectrode array (eCiphr®Cardio).